-Review finds ‘serious flaws’ in investigation of serial killer who preyed on Toronto’s LGBTQ community
+Review finds ‘serious’ flaws in investigation of serial killer who preyed on Toronto’s LGBTQ community

 McArthur had twice been questioned by the police years before his arrest — and released.

-In 2012, police launched a probe into the disappearances of three men who, it later emerged, were his victims.
-Their interview of McArthur, Epstein wrote, was “inadequately prepared for and poorly conducted."
+In 2012, police launched an inquiry into the disappearances of three men who, it later emerged, were his victims.
+Their interview of McArthur, Epstein wrote, was “inadequately prepared for and poorly conducted.”
 The probe was shut down, even though, she added, officers had information by the end of the interview that he had a significant connection to all three missing men.

 The murders continued.

 McArthur was questioned a second time in 2016 after a man claimed that he tried to choke him in a van.
 McArthur claimed it was consensual sex.
-Detectives did not press charges.
+Detectives did not file charges.

 The tide turned in 2017 when Andrew Kinsman went missing.
 Police launched a probe into his disappearance and that of another man.
 Activists argued that police took Kinsman’s disappearance more seriously because he was White.

-Epstein wrote that Kinsman’s friends and family “mobilized in a highly public way,” but proper missing persons investigations “should not depend on whose voices are loudest in sounding the alarm.”
+Epstein wrote that Kinsman’s friends and family “mobilized in a highly public way” but that proper missing persons investigations “should not depend on whose voices are loudest in sounding the alarm.”

 She also wrote that investigators failed to appreciate or address barriers that prevented witnesses from coming forward, including “how police are perceived and often mistrusted by marginalized and vulnerable communities … prompted by a long history that includes criminalization of certain members.”

-And she was critical of comments that former Toronto police chief Mark Saunders made in December 2017 that there was no serial killer on the loose in the Gay Village — mere weeks before McArthur’s arrest.
+And she was critical of comments that former Toronto police chief Mark Saunders made in December 2017 that there was no serial killer on the loose in the city’s Gay Village — mere weeks before McArthur’s arrest.

 Epstein wrote that the statement was “inaccurate” and “had the effect of further rupturing an already precarious relationship” with the LGBTQ community because it reinforced the views of some of its members that the police “were indifferent to their fears and concerns.”